Zero Waste India - a reuse culture of necessity, not privilege

 When I want something quick and on the go, I will usually stop at a street cart and get a cheese and tomato sandwich, or maybe a pav bhaji, or bhel puri.

 When I grab quick food like this I eat it right there standing up in the street or on a plastic lawn chair on the little metal plate they serve it on.
-The stand owners then take back the dish to reuse for the next customer.
-The quick meal is zero waste.
+The stand owners then take back the dish to reuse for the next customer, or they use plates and bowls like the one in the image above that are made from plant leaves and can decompose naturally.
+So, the quick meal is zero waste.

 Warning.
 Tourists.
 I would not recommend doing this.
 Your risk of getting sick is extremely high eating at places like this.
 I am basically immune to whatever it is here that makes people sick at this point though.